BonsonW/slorado/README.md

 # slorado

-A simplified version of Dorado.
+A simplified version of [Dorado](https://github.com/nanoporetech/dorado) that can be easily compiled (relatively).
+Minimum g++ version required is 5.4.
+Not all the features in Dorado are implemented.
+Performance is not the key criteria.

 ## Compilation and running

+### Dependencies

 ```
 sudo apt-get install zlib1g-dev   #install zlib development libraries